kashmir96/osoappliance/content/posts/2023-juicer.md

 ---

 title: 2023 Juicer
 description: "The science and technology of juicing has come a long way since the early days of manual juicers.
-In 2023, modern juicers are able...continue on"
+In 2023, modern juicers are able...check it out to learn"
 keywords: 2023 juicer
-publishDate: 44990
+publishDate: 3/5/2023
 tags: ["Kitchen Appliances", "Appliance Guide"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/kitchenappliances/295.webp
+ image: /img/kitchenappliances/126.webp
- alt: 'industrious kitchen appliances effective at its task'
+ alt: 'mildly useful kitchen appliances dazzling all involved'

 ---